How Can I Improve My Mental Health Without Therapy?

 The Impact of Environment on Mental Health

-Your physical environment significantly influences your psychological state.
-Cluttered, chaotic spaces increase cortisol levels, while organized, aesthetically pleasing environments promote calm and focus.
+Your physical environment greatly influences your psychological state.
+Cluttered, chaotic spaces increase stress hormones, while organized, nice-looking environments promote calm and focus.

 Creating a Mental Health-Supporting Environment